umbraco/UmbracoDocs/commerce-add-ons/packages/product-feeds/extending.md

 # Extending the plugin

 ## Add a custom property value extractor
-When a simple node-name-to-property-alias mapping does not suit your need, you can create your own property value extractor to... *extract* the value from the property yourself.
+When a default node-name-to-property-alias mapping does not suit your need, you can create a property value extractor to *extract* the value from the property.

 Most of the time, you just need to create a new implementation of `ISingleValuePropertyExtractor` ~~or rarely `IMultipleValuePropertyExtractor`~~.